Moh-Gebril/Secure-Insight/README.md

   - snyk: Test code locally or monitor for vulnerabilities.
   - brakeman: Scan a Ruby on Rails application for security vulnerabilities.

-- **Step by Step Guide**: Provides guidance on using the tools effectively.

 ## Installation

 Clone the repository: